I - Arlen

 “To think I was worried about you,” she chided, laughing as he bowed in his saddle, before wheeling his great courser and trotting away, still grinning back at her.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LonelyCastleWrite a Review